British shadow factories: Implementation

 Under the plan, there was government funding for the building of these new production facilities, in the form of grants and loans.
-Key to the plan were the products and plans of Rolls-Royce, whose Merlin engine powered many of the key aircraft being developed by the Air Ministry, as well as Bristol's Hercules engine.
+Key to the plan were the products and plans of Rolls-Royce, whose Merlin engine powered many of the key aircraft being developed by the Air Ministry, as well as Bristol Hercules radial engine.
 Bristol Aeroplane would not allow shadow factories to build complete engines, only components.
 The exception was Austin.

 The first motor manufacturers chosen for engine shadows were: Austin, Daimler, Humber (Rootes Securities), Singer, Standard, Rover and Wolseley.
 In the event Lord Nuffield took Wolseley out of the arrangement and Singer proved to be in serious financial difficulty.

 The buildings

 Wood handed the overall project implementation to the Directorate of Air Ministry Factories, appointing Herbert Austin to lead the initiative (most of the facilities to be developed were alongside existing motor vehicle factories), and the technical liaison with the aircraft industry to Charles Bruce-Gardner.
 He also handed the delivery of the key new factory in Castle Bromwich, that was contracted to deliver 1,000 new Supermarine Spitfires to the RAF by the end of 1940, to Lord Nuffield, though in May 1940 the responsibility had to be taken from Nuffield and given to Vickers.

 The buildings were sheds up to 2000 ft long lit either by glazed roofs or "north-lit".
 Office accommodation was brick, and wherever possible faced a main road.
 These buildings were extremely adaptable and would remain part of the British industrial landscape for more than 50 years.
 One of the largest was Austin's Cofton Hackett, beside their Longbridge plant, started in August 1936.
 1530 ft long and 410 ft wide, the structure covered 20 acre.
 Later a 15 acre airframe factory was added, then a flight shed 500 ft by 190 ft was attached to the airframe factory.

 The new factory buildings were models of efficient factory layout.
 They had wide, clear gangways and good lighting, and they were free of shafting and belt drives.
 The five shadow factories in Coventry were all in production by the end of October 1937 and they were all making parts of the Bristol Mercury engine.
 By January 1938 two of those shadow factories were producing complete airframes.
 In July 1938 the first bomber completely built in a shadow factory (Austin's) was flown in front of Sir Kingsley Wood, Secretary of State for Air.
 It was said eight shadow factories constructing aircraft components were in production in or near Coventry in February 1940.

 As the scheme progressed, and after the death of Austin in 1941, the Directorate of Air Ministry Factories, under the auspices of the Ministry of Aircraft Production (MAP), gradually took charge of the construction of the buildings required for aircraft production.
 In early 1943 the functions of the directorate of Air Ministry Factories were transferred to the Ministry of Works.